 Tri Co-operatives

 The Tri Co-operatives (more commonly known as the Tri Co-ops) are an on-campus student housing association providing affordable, cooperative housing to low-income students as well as students seeking housing that fosters educational and personal growth as instrumental components of safe and comfortable living.
-The community is comprised of three houses: Davis Student Co-op (DSC), Pierce, and Agrarian Effort (Ag), which regularly house 12-14 students during the academic year.
+The community is comprised of three houses: Davis Student Co-op (DSC), Pierce, and Agrarian Effort (Ag), each of which houses 11-14 students.
 The houses operate by consensus and collective action as independent entities as well as a community.

 Learn more on this Tri Co-ops information sheet about member responsibilities.